datawire/ambassador-docs/docs/emissary/pre-release/topics/install/yaml-install.md

 the UI, and vice versa.
 This enables a consistent configuration workflow.

 You can see this in action by navigating to the **Mappings** tab, or the **Hosts** tab.
-You'll see an entry for the `quote-backend` Mapping that was just created on the command line.
+You'll see an entry for the `quote-backend` AmbassadorMapping that was just created on the command line.

 1. To see your mappings via the command line, run `kubectl get mappings`

-2. If you configured TLS, you can type `kubectl get hosts` to see the `Host` resource that was created:
+2. If you configured TLS, you can type `kubectl get ambassadorhosts` to see the `AmbassadorHost` resource that was created:

    ```
    (⎈ |rdl-1:default)$ kubectl get hosts